useblocks/score/docs/features/integration/index.rst

 build.

-If a repo has reached this state and the concept is approved in general the content can be used as input for the `score` repository, where the development according to the defined process happens.
-In this stage the content shall still be disabled via a Bazel `feature flag` with the following naming convention `//experimental_[feature]`.
+If a repo has reached this state and the concept is approved in general the content can be used as input for the score production repositories.

+This means that the existing code can be transferred to the production repositories as copy via the contribution process.
+The incubation repository will be archived at this point in time.

+The content shall be disabled via a Bazel `feature flag` with the following naming convention `//experimental_[feature]`.
 The `experimental` prefix indicates to the user that this functionality is not yet ready for series production.